Waste Management Procedure

 • Composting organic waste.

-• Properly disposing of any hazardous waste.
+• Safe disposal of any hazardous waste.

 • Training staff about waste management.